Dog Ear Mites vs. Ear Infection: How to Tell the Difference and What to Do

 Both ear mites and ear infections cause significant discomfort, but they stem from very different sources.
 Knowing what’s behind your dog’s symptoms is the first step toward effective treatment.

 Ear mites are tiny parasites—almost invisible to the naked eye—that take up residence in the ear canal and feed on skin debris and ear wax.
 They’re highly contagious between animals, which means a dog who spends time around other pets, especially cats, is at higher risk of picking them up.
-Puppies are particularly vulnerable due to their developing immune systems.
+Puppies are particularly vulnerable due to their developing immune systems, and mite infestations are far more common in young dogs than in healthy adults.
+While mites can technically affect any dog at any time of year, they tend to spread more rapidly in multi-pet households and environments where animals are in close contact, such as shelters, boarding facilities, and dog parks.

 Ear infections, on the other hand, are typically caused by an overgrowth of bacteria or yeast already present in the ear environment.
 Several factors can disrupt the natural balance of the ear canal and trigger an infection: